yycho0108/robot_learning/robot_learning/README.md

 Yoonyoung (Jamie) Cho | CompRobo FA2018 @ Olin College

-## Guidelines

-How did you solve the problem?
-You should touch on the data you used, the algorithms you applied, etc.  If you implemented your own version of an algorithm as a step in your learning process, make sure to explain what you did for that part of the project as well.
-Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
-These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.
-What if any challenges did you face along the way?
-What would you do to improve your project if you had more time?
-Did you learn any interesting lessons for future robotic programming projects?
-These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

 ## Introduction

+This project was a part of *Robot Learning* phase of *ENGR3950: A Computational Introduction to Robotics* at Olin College.

-In the *Robot Learning* Project, my objective was to implement *monocular visual odometry*.
+Accordingly, my objective here was to implement *monocular visual odometry*.

 In traditional computer vision approaches, monocular visual odometry is considered a difficult problem: among the number of challenges, the lack of scale information renders the problem inherently under-constrained.
 Many authors have tackled this problem through approaches such as parallax-based scale estimation, ground-plane estimation with fixed camera heights, and more.
 Often, the problem will be worked around through employing additional sensors such as an IMU for visual-inertial odometry, or adding another camera to achieve stereo vision.

-With the recent advances in deep learning, approaches such as [DeepVo]() has demonstrated compelling performance on monocular visual odometry; in this exploration, I sought to evaluate both modern and classical approaches to familiarize myself with the algorithms, as well as the challenges along the way.
+With the recent advances in deep learning, approaches such as [DeepVo](https://arxiv.org/abs/1709.08429) has demonstrated compelling performance on monocular visual odometry; in this exploration, I sought to evaluate both modern and classical approaches to familiarize myself with the algorithms, as well as the challenges along the way.

 ## Data